SkewedAspect/rpgkeeper/Readme.md

 #### Checking your work

 Before you are allowed to push, the project will force you to run through the linter.
 If the linter doesn't pass, you don't get to push.
-To check on your own, I recommend you run: `yarn run lint:fix`.
+To check on your own, I recommend you run: `npm run lint`.
 If this passes then you know you're good to go.

 _Note: Merge requests will not be accepted without passing linting._